saworbit/quake-cortex/README.md

 - See full error output in console

 **No sensor data in Python**
-- Make sure you're IN a map (not in menu)
+- Make sure you're IN a map (not in menu): `map start`
 - Try moving around in-game
-- Check Quake console for error messages
+- Confirm the telemetry file exists and is growing: `Game/cortex/data/cortex_telemetry.txt`

 ## Contributing